swiftlang/swift/docs/Inplace.rst

 :Author: Dave Abrahams
 :Author: Joe Groff

-**Abstract**: The design of Strings has revealed some misconceptions we held in the past, and leads us to a general design for handling in-place operations analgous to ``+=``.
+:Abstract: The design of Strings has revealed some misconceptions we held in the past, and leads us to a general design for handling in-place operations analgous to ``+=``.
 This paper discusses the thinking behind the current design and proposes a language extension